-6.11 Declaration of Interests
+7.3.1 Declaration of Interests

-The 'Code of Conduct and Code of Accountability' requires the Chair and members of the Health and Social Care Board and the Chair and members of the Local Commissioning Groups to declare interests, which are relevant and material to the Health and Social Care Board.
+The Chair and members of the Health and Social Care Board and the Chair and members of the Local Commissioning Groups are required to declare interests, which are relevant and material to the Health and Social Care Board.
 All existing managers or budget-holders within the Health and Social Care Board, having delegated responsibility to commit or influence commitment of Public Funds, shall declare such interests.
 Any managers appointed subsequently shall do so on appointment.